upn3xt/chrono/journal/JOURNAL.md

 Another update on the LLVM IR generation journey.
 Now it can produce functions!
 Not yet using it.. but it is something!
 I need to learn LLVM IR tho.
 It's hard having to figure out things like this.
 Allot of segfaults happened even at compile time(bruh).

+## I'm getting lazy about this :/

+Lowkey got tired of the chrono work, not exactly, just being and talking lazy.
+I recently worked on another project and the same happened.
+I got confortable about the results.
+Maybe im tired but whatever, going to work on other stuff and then comeback to this.
+Working on assignment.